jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 In SRv6, an IPv6 address represents an instruction.
 SRv6 uses a new type of IPv6 Routing Extension Header, called the Segment Routing Header (SRH), in order to encode an ordered list of instructions.
 The active segment is indicated by the destination address of the packet, and the next segment is indicated by a pointer in the SRH.

-In our lab we will be working with SRv6 "micro segment" (SRv6 uSID or uSID for short) instruction.
+In our lab we will be working with SRv6 "micro segment" (SRv6 uSID or just "uSID" for short) instruction.
 SRv6 uSID is a straightforward extension of the SRv6 Network Programming model:

  - The SRv6 Control Plane is leveraged without any change
  - The SRH dataplane encapsulation is leveraged without any change